Larry Rice (musician): Early years

 Rice was born in Danville, Virginia, but grew up in California, the oldest of the Rice brothers (Tony, Ronnie, and Wyatt).
 His father Herb started the Golden State Boys bluegrass band along with Hal and Leon Poindexter.
 While playing in the Golden State Boys, Rice befriended Chris Hillman.

 Inspired by brothers Roland and Clarence White of the California-based Kentucky Colonels Rice and his brothers Tony (guitar) and Ronnie (bass) performed as The Haphazards and in other configurations, including Aunt Dinah's Quilting Party.

 J. D. Crowe

 In 1969, Rice moved to Kentucky and began his professional career in the Kentucky Mountain Boys, J. D. Crowe's first band.
 Rice also helped form Crowe's next band the New South.
 Other members included Doyle Lawson, Red Allen, and Bobby Slone.

-Dicky Betts
+Dickey Betts

 Rice was a member of the Dickey Betts Band in 1975 when Betts toured to support his Highway Call album.
 Vassar Clements and Rice's uncle Frank Poindexter were also members of the band.